openandclose/tosixinch/docs/options.rst

     The value designate whether it downloads these components when ``extract``.

-    Note that downloading may occur anyway by pdf converters.
+    Note downloading may occur anyway by pdf converters.

     If this option is ``True``,
-    download links are rewritten to point to local downloaded files.
+    download links are rewritten to point to local ``Downloaded_Files``.
     So downloading doesn't happen when ``convert``.

     In general, pre-downloading is useful
     for multiple trials and layout checking.

-**\* full_image**
+    TODO:
+       So the script does nothing about ``iframe`` inline sources.
+       Downloading and rendering are done by converters, but we can't apply our css rules
+       (They are defferent domain).

+.. confopt:: full_image \*

     (``200``)

-    If width or height of component pixel size is equal or above this value, class attribute 'tsi-big' or 'tsi-tall' is added to the image tag.
+    If width or height of component pixel size is equal or above this value, class attribute ``tsi-big`` or ``tsi-tall`` is added to the image tag, ``tsi-big`` if width is longer than height, ``tsi-tall`` if the opposite.
-    ('tsi' is short for 'tosixinch',
+    'tsi' is short for 'tosixinch'.
-    'tsi-big' if width is longer than height, 'tsi-tall' if the opposite)

-    In ``sample.css``, it is used to make images almost full display size, excluding too small images (icon, logo, etc.).
+    By itself, it does nothing.
+However, In ``sample.css``, it is used to make midium sized images expand almost full display size, with small images (icon, logo, etc.) as is.

-**\* add_binaries**
+    The layout gets a bit uglier,
+    but I think it is necessary for small e-reader displays.

+.. confopt:: add_binaries \*

     (``3ds`` ``3g2`` ``3gp`` ``7z`` ``a`` ``aac`` ``adp`` ``ai`` ``aif`` ``aiff``
     ``alz`` ``ape`` ``apk`` ``ar`` ``arj`` ``asf`` ``au`` ``avi`` ``bak`` ``bh`` ``bin`` ``bk`` ``bmp`` ``btif`` ``bz2`` ``bzip2`` ``cab`` ``caf`` ``cgm``